skilld-labs/kaizer/scripts/theme-generator/README.md

 Here is several good practices regarding splitting design system on components:
 - Try to use as much as possible same namings from your design system (if your design system have it).
 It's about everything: naming of components, naming of modifiers of components, naming of colors and so on.
 - Don't use unclear namings.
-For example if color name on design is `color-yellow` - ask designer to change such naming on something more neutral and abstract, like `color-primary` for example, or at least `color-1`.
+For example if color name on design is `color-yellow` - ask designer to change such naming onto something more neutral and abstract, like `color-primary` for example, or at least `color-1`.
 Same for modifiers - no modifier namings like `button-green`, instead -> `button-primary` or `button-second`, etc.
 - Following naming principal your components will be aligned with design, which will save you a lot of time during development.